quantiacs/documentation/en/source/quick_start/quick_start.md

 Quantiacs uses an exposure-based backtester.
 The trading algorithm should define the fractions of capital which will be distributed to the assets (allocation weights).
 A **positive** weight means a long position (**buy**), a **negative** value means a short position (**sell**).

 <p class="tip">Note that algorithm decisions can use all data available at the close of the session, and will be applied at the opening of the next day's session.
-The chosen allocation weights are translated to positions (number of contracts to be bought/sold) immediately after the close of the session and transactions are exectuted at the open of the next day.</p>
+The chosen allocation weights are translated to positions (number of contracts to be bought/sold) immediately after the close of the session and transactions are executed at the open of the next day.</p>

 This example allocates weights proportionally to the **difference** between **prices** for today and yesterday:
 ```python